sharkymark/v2-templates/pod-idea-icon/README.md

 # Launch an IntelliJ IDEA Ultimate IDE from a dashboard icon

+### Changes 2024-08-05

+1. Notice use of `data.coder_workspace_owner.me`, a new 2024 Coder change in their Terraform provider that replaced `data.coder_workspace.me.owner`
+1. Changed container image to build with IntelliJ IDEA Ultimate `2024.1.4`

 IntelliJ is launched from a locally-installed JetBrains Gateway client connected to a Coder Cloud Development Environment operating as Kubernetes-managed container with a mounted persistent disk to store personal settings and cloned code repositories.

 ### Cloud Cost Control Use Case